Monopod (creature): Einfœtingr of Canada

 A race of the "One-Legged", or the "Uniped" (einfœtingr) was allegedly encountered by Thorfinn Karlsefni and his group of Icelandic settlers in North America in the early 11th century, according to Eiríks saga rauða (Saga of Erik the Red).
 The presence of "unipedes maritimi" in Greenland was marked on Claudius Clavus's map dated 1427.

 According to the saga, Karlsefni Thorvald Eiriksson and others assembled a search party for Thorhall, and sailed around Kjalarnes and then south.
 After sailing for a long time, while moored on the south side of a west-flowing river, they were shot at by a one-footed man (einfœtingr), and Thorvald died from an arrow wound.

 The saga goes on to relate that the party went northward and approached what they guessed to be Einfœtingaland ("Land of the One-Legged" or "Country of the Unipeds").

 Origin

-According to Carl A. P. Ruck, the Monopods's cited existence in India refers to the Vedic Aja Ekapad ("Not-born Single-foot"), an epithet for Soma.
+According to Carl A. P. Ruck, the Monopods' cited existence in India refers to the Vedic Aja Ekapad ("Not-born Single-foot"), an epithet for Soma.
 Since Soma is a botanical deity the single foot would represent the stem of an entheogenic plant or fungus.

 John of Marignolli (1338–1353) provides another explanation of these creatures.
 Quote from his travels from India:

+In a 2025 article, Karl Brandt proposed that the legend of the Monopod may have been inspired by the remains of thresher sharks with the elongated caudal fin resembling a single giant foot.
+The long-held belief, dating at least as far back as Pliny the Elder’s Natural History, that every land animal had a counterpart in the sea, and vice versa, may have contributed to the legend.